boengkar2020/bottle-buefy/README.md

-### Old style boilerplate for bottle framework, mako, vue, anda buefy
+### Old style boilerplate for bottle framework, mako, vue, and buefy

 To using this boilerplate, i recommend use virtualenv.